-When you look at bank savings account interest rates in the USA, you will find only a couple of banks even paying 1% in interest currently in 2016.
-(If your bank isn’t paying that much, you might want to check out AllyBank – that’s where we park our savings.)
+When you look at bank savings account interest rates in the USA, you will find only a couple of banks even paying 1% in interest.

 The average inflation rate in the United States has been around 3% per year.
 Inflation just means that the cost of items tends to increase over time.
-Some things increase in price faster than others, but 3% has been the historical average.
+Certain items increase in price faster than others, but 3% has been the historical average.
 That means that something today that cost $100 might cost $103 next year.